yashatre98/React-Roman-numerals/README.md

           - Simulates invalid input (non-numeric values) and verifies error messages appear dynamically.
       3. **Valid Input Conversion**:
           - Simulates valid input (`10`) and checks the result (**"X"**) displayed in the output.
           - Ensures results dynamically update based on user actions.
+  - Rest of the files detailed comments availble on top of files.

 - **Automation:**
   - Tests are executed using **Jest** and **React Testing Library**.